-Bill Brennan’s expertise as a pianist, percussionist, composer and producer can be heard on some 100 albums to date.
+Bill Brennan is Assistant Professor of Instrumental Conducting at Memorial University of Newfoundland.
+His expertise as a pianist, percussionist, composer and producer can be heard on some 100 albums to date.
 His album “Solo Piano 2” won the MusicNL Instrumental album of the year in 2008.
 His album of 2006 Solo Piano received nominations for MusicNL and ECMA “Instrumental Album of the Year”.

 Brennan has recorded with the Heillig Manouevre, Evergreen Club Contemporary Gamelan and Vuja De.
 He appears on CDs by Juno-nominated Teresa Doyle, ambient-pop-rocker Andy Stochansky, guitarist Kevin Breit, torch folksinger Andrea Koziol and by fellow Newfoundlanders Sandy Morris and Patrick Boyle.
 He has backed up such greats as Cab Calloway, Placido Domingo and Dizzy Gillespie.